DPBayes/dpdl/README.md

 Command `train` is used for training a model.

-Command `optimize` is used for training a model.
+Command `optimize` is used for optimizing the hyperparameters of a model.

 Get command line usage with `--help` argument or running without a command `python -m torch.distributed.run --standalone --nnodes=1 --nproc_per_node=1 --rdzv_endpoint=localhost:0 run.py`.